Demagaa/mynotes/README.md

 1. If you do not already have the software, download MySQL Server and install the product.

-2. Change the max_allowed_packet variable to at least 256M to allow storing larger models in the repository.
-See the official MySQL documentation here for details.

-3. From the command line, create the database:
+2. From the command line, create the database:

 create database spring_web_notes;

-4. Execute the following query to create a new user and grant privileges to the database rapidminer_server:
+3. Execute the following query to create a new user and grant privileges to the database rapidminer_server:

 grant all privileges on spring_web_notes.* to rmUser@localhost identified by 'pswd';

 With privileges granted, you have finished creating the WebNotes Server database.
 Record the username, password, and schema name and return to the installation instructions to complete the RapidMiner Server installation.

-5. Set up the connectivity setting in application.properties file
+4. Set up the connectivity setting in application.properties file

 Project status: improvement state